ChaseRichardsonGit/TheButler/README.md

             We want DMs for OpenAI and conversation with the bot.
 Main chat for / commands for interaction with the bot.

             MVP:(that we can show to someone)
-            Welcomes bot, execute / commands in main channel, conversational in DM + / commands, and creating the base persona of TheButler.
+            Welcome bot, execute / commands in main channel, conversational in DM + / commands, and creating the base persona of TheButler.
             OpenAI DM integration with error catching, logging, scanback(10), and a way to make sure the conversation ends in a reasonable time.
             Trying to arm the bot with functions that expand its capability beyond OpenAI.
 Feed Zip Temp API to OpenAI and get response.
+            Log all

             Requirements: